dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/access-metadata-api.md

 <Snippet src="metadata-api-prerequisites" />

-We provide a [GraphQL explorer](https://metadata.cloud.getdbt.com/graphql) for this API where you can run ad-hoc queries or browse the schema.
-As GraphQL provides a self-describing API, the schema shown in the GraphiQL interface is an accurate representation of the graph and fields available to query.
+We provide a [GraphQL explorer](https://metadata.cloud.getdbt.com/graphql) for this API, enabling you to run ad-hoc queries or browse the schema.
+As GraphQL provides a description of the data in the API, the schema shown in the GraphiQL interface accurately represents the graph and fields available to query.

 1. Create a [service account token](/docs/dbt-cloud-apis/service-tokens) to authorize requests. dbt Cloud Admin users can generate a _Metadata Only_ service token, which can be used to execute a specific query against the Metadata API for authorization of requests.